Move-In & Move-Out Inspections

 What to Remember from This Module

 - Write specific findings for every room — location, size, description.
 "East wall: 3 nail holes, 2mm each, paint intact" wins claims.
 "Walls OK" loses them.
-Vague language has cost BC landlords their deposits in dozens of RTB decisions.
+A blank or vague move-in report gives the arbitrator no baseline, and the claim fails.

 - Take two photos of every finding — wide shot (where) and close-up (what).
 Same angles at move-in and move-out.
 Aim for 40-120 photos per inspection.
 Photos support the RTB-27 but do not replace it.

-- At move-out, compare line by line against move-in RTB-27.
+- At move-out, compare line by line against the move-in RTB-27.
 Only claim new damage.
-Apply useful-life depreciation per RTB Policy Guideline 40 (Feb 2025).
-Classify each item as tenant responsibility with a contractor quote.
+Apply useful-life depreciation per RTB Policy Guideline 40 — an item at or past its useful life is worth $0, and you can only ever claim remaining value, not replacement cost.

-- Deliver signed RTB-27 copy within 7 days (move-in) or within 15 days (move-out).
-The 15-day move-out clock starts from the later of: tenancy end date, or the date you receive the forwarding address in writing.
-Missing either deadline can extinguish your deposit claim entirely.
+- Deliver the signed RTB-27 copy within 7 days (move-in) or within 15 days (move-out), and return the deposit or file within 15 days of the later of the tenancy end and receipt of the written forwarding address.
+Missing either deadline can extinguish your claim or trigger the double-deposit penalty.
 (RTA ss.
-23-24, 35-36, 38(1))
+23-24, 35-36, 38)

 Action Checklist